 Respondent has received notice of the numerous election irregularities and has made a decisive choice not to enforce federal law.
-Petitioners have nowhere else to turn but to this Honorable Court for relief in the absence of Respondent Attorney General's refusal to enforce federal law.
+Petitioners have no where else to turn but to the federal district courts for relief in the absence of Respondent Attorney General's refusal to enforce federal law.
 Federal courts regard the right to vote in a fairly conducted election as federally protected, Reynolds v.
 Sims, 377 U.S. 533, 554-55 (1964), and the Supreme Court decreed that Congress has authority under the Constitution's Necessary and Proper Clause to regulate any activity during a mixed federal/state election that exposes the federal election process to potential misuse, whether that harm materializes or not.
-In re: Coy, 127 U.S. 731, 752 (1888) "Every voter in a federal...election...whether he votes for a candidate with little chance of winning or for one with little chance of losing, has a right under the Constitution to have his vote fairly counted, without its being distorted by fraudulently cast votes."
+In re: Coy, 127 U.S. 731, 752 (1888);

+United States v.
+Slone, 411 F.3d 643, 647 (6th Cir.
+2005).
+"Every voter in a federal...election...whether he votes for a candidate with little chance of winning or for one with little chance of losing, has a right under the Constitution to have his vote fairly counted, without its being distorted by fraudulently cast votes."
 Anderson v.
 United States, 417 U.S. 211, 227 (1974). "[T]he right to vote freely for a candidate of one's choice is of the essence of a democratic society," Oregan v.
 Mitchell, 400 U.S. 112, 138-39 (1970).

-Congress chose to exercise its powers under the Elections Clause and the Necessary and Proper Clause to intervene in North Carolina's otherwise absolute constitutional authority to regulate federal elections, by enacting federal election laws including HAVA and NVRA.
+Congress chose to exercise its powers under the Elections Clause and the Necessary and Proper Clause to intervene in Michigan's otherwise default absolute constitutional authority to regulate federal elections by enacting federal election laws including HAVA and NVRA.
 U.S. Const. art.
 I, § 4; U.S. Const. art.
 I, § 8, cl.
-18. Respondent is the only existing enforcement authority available to hold the State Officials accountable to federal law.
-Without this Honorable Court enforcing such accountability, States are free to actively ignore federal law and regulations in any federal election.
+18. Respondent is the only existing enforcement authority to hold the State Officials accountable.
+Without this Honorable Court enforcing such accountability, States are free to actively ignore rederal law and regulations in any federal election.

 Under HAVA, the two (2) provisions at issue impose mandatory language on election officials.
 For example, 52 U.S.C. § 21081(a)(5) states that the "error rate of [a] voting system in counting ballots...shall comply with the error rate standards established under section 3.2.1. of the voting systems standards issued by the Federal Election Commission[.]"
 Use of the word "shall" constitutes mandatory language.
 Furthermore, 52 U.S.C. § 21081(a)(1)(A)(ii) states voting systems "shall...provide the voter with the opportunity (in a private and independent manner) to change the ballot or correct any error before the ballot is cast and counted (including the opportunity to correct the error through the issuance of a replacement ballot if the voter was otherwise unable to change the ballot or correct any error.)"
-The use of "shall," again, constitutes mandatory language.
-HAVA states "[the] Attorney General may bring a civil action against any State or jurisdiction in an appropriate United States District Court for such declaratory and mav injunctive relief necessarv to carrv uniform be out the and as nondiscriminatory election technology and administration requirements under sections 21081, 21082, and 21083 of this title."
+The use of "shall," constitutes mandatory language.
+HAVA "[the] again, states Attorney General may bring a civil action against any State or jurisdiction in an appropriate United States District Court for such declaratory and injunctive relief ... the uniform be carry and may necessary out.
+C as to nondiscriminatory election technology and administration requirements under sections 21081, 21082, and 21083 of this title."
 52 U.S.C. § 21111.
 Here, the requirement is for voting systems, but election officials subject to judicial authority are responsible for configuring and managing voting machines.
 NVRA likewise contains mandatory language.
 For example, "each State shall...conduct a general program that makes a reasonable effort to remove the names of ineligible voters from the official lists of eligible voters by reason of death of the registrant; or a change in the residence of the registrant."
 52 U.S.C. § 20507(a)(4).